Nisha925/Spam-Email-classification/README.md

 # Spam-Email-classification
+I tried building a filetring system that can filter if the message/mail is ham or spam.
+The classifiers are Naive bayes and KNN Classifiers, built from scratch in python.
-Naive Bayes classifier performs better than KNN classifier.
+ Results: Naive Bayes classifier performs better than KNN classifier.